-The trailer should be slightly front-weighted.
-Appropriate nose weight is 4 % of the total mass of the trailer, but not less than 25 kg.
-Nose weight must not exceed the maximum vertical load on tow ball.
-Maximum load is defined by manufacturer of the towing vehicle.
+The trailer should be front-heavy.
 Check that the boat is tied to the trailer properly, and that the weight is distributed evenly between the side supports.
 A swaying boat hitting against a single support during transport may cause damage to the hull.